 You could also add a “Pie chart” widget to track top lead referrals and an “Updates” widget to keep your team informed on relevant updates.

-How to become a more efficient sales rep with monday.com
+How to use monday.com to be a more efficient sales representative

 In terms of sales, here’s just some of what we bring to the table.

-- Integrations: seamlessly integrate over 40 of the platforms your team already uses
+- Integrations: Seamlessly integrate over 40 of the platforms your team already uses, like Salesforce

-At monday.com, you have access to over 200 fully customizable templates to speed up your work.
+At monday.com, you also have access to 200+ fully customizable templates to speed up your workflows around sales experience.

 In the context of sales, some of our most popular templates are:

-To start, why don’t you try our fully customizable CRM template?
-It’ll help you stay organized and productive.
+To start, try our customizable Sales enablement kit template to stay organized and productive.